AiranGlez/kubernetes/README.md

     - Container networking interface: specification and libraries for writing plugins to configure network interfaces in Linux containers.
 Kubernetes uses CNI as an interface between network providers and Kubernetes pod networking.

 [Container networking interface](https://rancher.com/docs/rancher/v2.x/en/faq/networking/cni-providers/#:~:text=CNI%20(Container%20Network%20Interface)%2C,with%20a%20number%20of%20plugins.&text=Kubernetes%20uses%20CNI%20as%20an,providers%20and%20Kubernetes%20pod%20networking.)

+Kubernetes service types:

+    - ClusterIP: a virtual IP is assigned to service
+    - NodePort: a port is assigned to service
+    - LoadBalancer: external balancer provided to service
+    - ExternalName: DNS entrance managed by CoreDNS

 ### Prerequisites